Volvo 900 Series

 The Volvo 900 Series is a range of executive cars produced by the Swedish manufacturer Volvo Cars from 1990 to 1998.
 The 900 Series was introduced in 1990 to replace the 700 Series from which it derived.
-Prior to the end of its production, the 960 was renamed as the Volvo S90 (saloon) and Volvo V90 (estate), and the 940 was renamed 940 Classic, becoming the last rear-wheel-drive cars from Volvo.
+Prior to the end of its production, the 960 was renamed as the Volvo S90 (saloon) and Volvo V90 (estate), and the 940 was renamed 940 Classic, becoming the last rear-wheel-drive cars from Volvo, until the 2023 Volvo XC40 Recharge Pure Electric.

 Visible differences between the 700 and the 900 Series included redesigned rear styling of the saloon models (late 700 estates and early 900 estates are visually identical).
 The 960 was introduced in 1991 along with a new family of modular engines, and then was substantially revised for the 1995 model year, improving the handling.
 The range was augmented by the new Volvo 850 in 1991.
 The last of the 900s was sold in 1998.
 Some 900 Series were built as chassis for ambulances and hearses after the main production run had been completed.

 Volvo 940

-The Volvo 940 is among the last in the long-running line of large rear-wheel drive cars from Volvo.

 Introduced in September 1990, the 940 was essentially a cosmetic reskin of the 740 aside from the completely redesigned rear from the C pillar back on the sedan.
+The new, taller trunk did diminish rearward vision but provided a larger opening to a larger boot than on the 700-series.
+The dashboard and seats were all new, offering a bit more headroom and the option of an integrated child booster seat in the rear.
 All drivetrains, and most options available in the 940 had been available in the 740, with the exception of the 780 Coupé.
-The 940 was more closely related to the 740 than the 760, sharing the same dashboard, drivetrain choices, and sheet metal from the A-pillar forward.
+The 940 was more closely related to the 740 than the 760, sharing similar drivetrain choices and sheet metal from the A-pillar forward.
 In contrast, the 960 was an evolution of the 760.
 The 760 / 960 front sheet metal, independent rear suspension, dashboard, and other interior features were all exclusive to the two upscale models.
 The 940 estate, introduced in May 1991, was almost identical to its 740 estate predecessor.